Deseret Ranches: Operations

-Like their other financial details, the LDS Church does not disclose the revenue or valuation of the ranch.
-Still, it is known that in 2000, they moved 16 million pounds (7300 t) of calves, which then translated to about $16 million in revenue.
+Like its other financial details, the LDS Church does not disclose the revenue or valuation of the ranch.
+Still, it is known that in 2000, 16 million pounds (7300 t) of calves were moved, which then translated to about $16 million in revenue.
 In 2008, Deseret Ranch discussed selling part of the property for a development near Orlando, Florida, but the proposed rezoning was withdrawn before approval.

 The Deseret Ranch also brings in revenue from the mining of native shell beds (used throughout Florida to pave roads), orange groves, hunting permits, and sales of ornamental palm trees.

 In 2011, having won control of some of its water from the St. Johns River Water Management District, it was planning on selling some to Cocoa, Florida.